theronchaplin/theronchaplin/README.md

   - Helped identify and report security threats such as phishing
   - Analyzed and identified which areas of the business needed more robust security training and implemented training courses and procedures for those teams

+### Google Cloud Cybersecurity Labs:

+  - Access a Firewall and Create a Rule
+  - Identify Vulnerabilities and Remediation Techniques
+  - Change Firewall Rules Using Terraform and Cloud Shell
+  - Analyze the Security of a Container
+  - Create Symmetric and Asymmetric Keys
+  - Explore False Positives Through Incident Detection
+  - Analyze Audit Logs Using BigQuery
+  - Recover VMs with Google Backup and DR Service
+  - Capstone Project: Respond and Recover From a Data Breach

 ### Google IT Support Professional Labs: